Extending modularity by capturing the similarity attraction feature in the null model: Dist-Modularity

-So far we have proposed a new null model by incorporating a distance function.
-In the following, we show how this null model can be generalized to produce a family of dist-modularities for various networks.
-Now let us look back at Eq.\eqref{eq5} and \eqref{eq6}, the expression of the potentials, which is the core component of our null model.
-It can be found that the power of the field source and the distance function are specifically specified as the node degree and $e^{-(d/\sigma)^2}$, respectively.
-However, we have many more choices while preserving the desired features of the null model.
-Suppose the power of $v_i$ and the distance function are denoted by $N_i$ and $f(d)$, respectively.
-Then
+So far we have proposed a new null model that captures the similarity attraction feature.
+The corresponding Dist-Modularity only applies to plain networks, i.e., networks with only topology information.
+Many networks in real world have additional information on nodes, such as the geographical position of a location, profile of a person, or contents of a web page.
+In the following, we show how this null model can be generalized to produce a family of Dist-Modularity for various networks.

+Now let us look back at Eqs.\,\eqref{eq13} and \eqref{eq14}, the expression of the potentials, which is the core component of our null model.
+It can be found that the power of the field source $N_i$ and the deterrence function $f(d)$ are specifically specified as the node degree $k_i$ and $e^{-(d/\sigma)^2}$, respectively.
+However, we have many more choices while preserving the desired properties of the null model.
+Note that the general expressions of Eqs.\,\eqref{eq13} and \eqref{eq14} are